-• Jackknife Accident: In this category, truck accidents trailer slides and extends perpendicularly to the cab, creating an angle just like a jackknife does when folded.
+Jackknife Truck Accidents: In this category, truck accidents trailer slides and extends perpendicularly to the cab, creating an angle just like a jackknife does when folded.
 It may also result in the loss of control of the vehicle and subsequent collisions with other automobiles or structures.

-• Statistics: The National Highway Traffic Safety Administration (NHTSA) reports suggest that every year truck accidents result in the death of about 4000 people in the United States.
+- Statistics: The National Highway Traffic Safety Administration (NHTSA) reports suggest that every year truck accidents result in the death of about 5,788 people in 2021 in the United States.
 Jackknife incidents are one of these.

 Common Causes of Jackknife Truck Accidents